Rangers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have been underdogs in 14 games this season and have come away with the win nine times (64.3%) in those contests.
+- The Rangers have been chosen as underdogs in 15 games this year and have walked away with the win nine times (60%) in those games.

-- This season, Texas has won two of its four games when it's the underdog by at least +135 on the moneyline.
+- Texas has played as an underdog of +155 or more once this season and won that game.

-- The moneyline set for this matchup implies the Rangers have a 42.6% chance of walking away with the win.
+- The Rangers have an implied victory probability of 39.2% according to the moneyline set for this matchup.

-- Texas and its opponents have hit the over in 21 of its 34 games with a total this season.
+- Games involving Texas have gone over the total set by oddsmakers in 21 of 35 chances this season.

 - The Rangers have played just two games with a spread this season and covered in each game.